-While agenda-setting influences the way news items are selected or presented, indirectly affecting the community semantic network, community dynamics impacts the community semantic network more directly.
-We investigate the effect of membership turnover, the impact of trolls, and counterspeech.
+While agenda-setting influences how news items are selected or presented, indirectly affecting the community semantic network, community dynamics affect it more directly.
+We investigate the effects of membership turnover, trolls, and counterspeech.